RCEjosephkarl/SQL_DataEngineering_Proj/README.md

 # SQL_DataEngineering_Proj
-2024 Capstone Project for Project SPARTA
+## This is my submitted 2024 Capstone Project for Project SPARTA from "Development Academy of the Philippines"

+## Terminology
-DataViz - sample visualization after preprocessing data.
+DataViz - sample visualization after preprocessing data.<br>

-SQL- queries that improved the analytics process.
+SQL- queries that improved the analytics process.<br>

-OpenstatPSA - dataset from the Philippine Statistics Authority.
+OpenstatPSA - dataset from the Philippine Statistics Authority.<br>

-SPCapstone004_KJCacao- pdf file documenting the capstone project.
+SPCapstone004_KJCacao- pdf file documenting the capstone project.<br>

-Date modified: 04 May 2025
+Date modified: 28 May 2025